Brennabor: History

 The company was set up in 1871 by three brothers named Adolf, Carl and Hermann Reichstein.
 The brothers had already been producing basket-work child buggies and children's two-wheelers in 1870, and in 1881 had moved into the booming mainstream bicycle business.
 From 1892 the bicycles were branded with the Brennabor name.

 By the 1930s the company had grown to become Europe's largest produced of infant buggies and was also a leading bicycle producer.

 Volume production of motor bikes began in 1901, and from 1903 the company was producing, at this stage only to special order, three- and four-wheeled powered vehicles.
 1908 saw the beginning of series production of cars, and this was also the year that the company's own racing team began to enjoy worldwide success in motor sport.
 However, car production was suspended in 1914 with the outbreak of the First World War, while motor bike production was ended in 1916.

+For the body construction of the Type F 10/28 hp from the years 1911 to 1914, Brennabor was able to secure the body manufacturer J.W.
+Utermöhle GmbH from Berlin-Neukölln.

 After the war, in 1919, the company presented the Brennabor Typ P, a car targeted at the upper middle classes, and volume production began in 1921.
 In 1924 Brennabor was employing approximately 6,000 people.
 During the mid-1920s Brennabor became Germany's largest car producer, and it was still in second place, behind Opel, in 1927/28.

 In 1919 the company formed an alliance with two other manufacturers, NAG and Hansa-Lloyd, the resulting tripartite grouping being known as GDA (Gemeinschaft Deutscher Automobilfabriken /Association of German Carmakers).
 The association lasted until 1928 but never progressed to the point of becoming a formal merger between the member companies.

 The one-litre Brennabor Type C/D of the early 1930s was not sold in large numbers.

+By the end of 1896, 100,000 Brennabor bicycles had already been produced.

+In 1923, Brennabor produced its 1,000,000th bicycle.
+The anniversary bicycle is a lightweight road racer of the Type 11.